-Personal Information redacted by USI Personal Information redacted by USI Closed Closed
+Personal Information redacted by USI Personal information redacted by USI Closed Closed

-- is a proposed with renal cancer.
+- is a second measurement of the patient diagnosed with renal cancer.
 There was a 64 week delay from when the referral was received to the patient being seen.
 This patient also was diagnosed with breast cancer.

-- is a green incommon related male patient diagnosed with prostate cancer.
+- is a special male patient diagnosed with prostate cancer.
 There was a 207 day delay from when the referral was received to the patient being seen.

-- is a present momentum reduced male patient diagnosed with aggressive bladder cancer.
+- is a patient diagnosed with aggressive bladder cancer.
 There was a 179 day delay from when the referral was received to the patient being seen.
 This patient should have been on the 62 day pathway and with treatment started within that timeframe.

-- is a green information reduced male patient diagnosed with prostate cancer.
+- is a green male patient diagnosed with prostate cancer.
 There was a 151 day delay from when the referral was received to the patient being seen.

-- is a great information reduced male patient diagnosed with prostate cancer.
+- is a great momentum related male patient diagnosed with prostate cancer.
 There was a 238 day delay from when the referral was received to the patient being seen.